 (U.K.) Criminal Convictions

-- While an employer may ask about a person’s criminal record, the applicant is entitled not to disclose spent convictions (unless the vacancies satisfy the Exceptions Order).
-If the vacancy is not covered by the Exceptions Order and the applicant inadvertently discloses the existence of spent convictions, the employer is not permitted to act on this information.
+- While an employer may ask about a person’s criminal record, the candidate is entitled not to disclose spent convictions (unless the vacancies satisfy the Exceptions Order).
+If the vacancy is not covered by the Exceptions Order and the candidate inadvertently discloses the existence of spent convictions, the employer is not permitted to act on this information.

 - There is no guarantee that the answers are honest and, unless the employer is going to carry out a DBS check (which they may not be legally entitled to do) there will be no way of verifying this information.